lmaciejonczyk/skd-nrf/samples/openthread/cli/README.rst

 To activate the optional extensions supported by this sample, modify :makevar:`OVERLAY_CONFIG` in the following manner:

 * For the experimental Thread 1.2 variant, set :file:`overlay-thread_1_2.conf`.
+* For the minimal singleprotocol variant, set :file:`"overlay-minimal_singleprotocol.conf"`.
+* For the minimal multiprotocol variant, set :file:`"overlay-minimal_multiprotocol.conf"`.

 See :ref:`cmake_options` for instructions on how to add this option.
 For more information about using configuration overlay files, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.